 Some health insurance plans provide out-of-network benefits.
 This would allow you to see a therapist who does not have a signed contract with your insurance company.
 This can be a win-win situation.
 Your therapist would be compensated a fair rate for their services and would you can offset the out-of-pocket cost for therapy.
 For example, if your therapist charges $200 an hour and your insurance will cover 80% of the cost for an out-of-network therapist, you would only end up paying $40 out-of-pocket instead of $200 per session.
 If you have a health savings account, you may also use pre-tax dollars to help you further offset the cost of therapy.
 Out-of-network therapists may be able to help you file claims with your insurance or can provide documentation for you to submit to your insurance company for reimbursement.

+Finding a therapist can be a frustrating process.
+Do not despair!
+There are many therapists out there who are interested and willing to work with clients just like you.
 If the aforementioned steps do not yield results, you may consider asking your insurance company for assistance to help you locate a provider that is currently accepting new clients.
 Some insurance companies help members find providers by reaching out to therapists on the member’s behalf.

 Not sure if you need or could benefit from therapy?
 Read about reasons to go to therapy here.